LambdaSharp/Chat/ReadMe.md

 - [x] Add UI for logging in.
 - [x] Add Cognito user pool for user management.
 - [ ] Create user record at sign-in time with custom username (Cognito sign-up flow).
+- [ ] Automatically refresh tokens and reconnect websocket in the background.
+- [ ] Allows users to create and join rooms.
+- [ ] Improve chat protocol to not send message during `$connect` route since the socket is not open yet.
 - [ ] Secure WebSocket so they must come through CloudFront.
-- [ ] Allows users to create and join rooms.
+- [ ] Improve fan-out mechanism for sending messages to open connections.

 ## Acknowledgements